When you are charged with a traffic offence you will be required to go to court for the matter.

 You are not generally required to provide the evidence you rely upon to police prosecutions, but there are some exceptions to this.

 If you are found guilty at the end of the trial you will then be sentenced by the Magistrate.
-The penalty you will receive will be more severe then if you had plead guilty to the offence.
+The penalty you will receive will be more severe than if you had pleaded guilty to the offence.

 If you are found not guilty then that will be the end of the matter.